hussamsh/MegaTicTacToe/README.md

 ## Was any engines used in the creation of this game ?

-None , this is pure android code, see for yourself!
+None , this is pure android code, see for yourself !

 ## About the AI